Solid phase transitions in the liquid limit: Introduction

-First order phase transitions in liquids are well understood at both physical and mathematical level \cite{lali13v5,Dak08}.
+First order phase transitions in liquids are well understood at both physical and mathematical levels \cite{lali13v5,Dak08}.
 The reason is that the scalar problem confronted in the liquid case is fully solvable \cite{daco81}.
-Instead, despite many dedicated efforts, largely inspired by the pioneering contributions of J. Ericksen himself \cite{erick75,Ericksen:1980:SPT,erick87,Ericksen:1991:KCC,erick92a}, the mathematical understanding of elastic phase transitions in solids is still far from being complete as the underlying nonconvex vectorial problems of the calculus of variations remain highly challenging.
+Instead, despite many dedicated efforts, largely inspired by the pioneering contributions of Ericksen himself \cite{erick75,Ericksen:1980:SPT,erick87,Ericksen:1991:KCC,erick92a}, the mathematical understanding of elastic phase transitions in solids is still far from being complete.
+In particular, some basic underlying vectorial problems of the calculus of variations remain unsolved \cite{ball02,ball10}.

-To set the stage, we recall that in nonlinear elasticity the energy functional can be written in the form $ E[\By]=\int_{\GO}W( \BF)d\Bx, $ where $\BF=\Grad\By$ and $\By:\GO\to\bb{R}^{n}$ is the deformation.
-For the energy minimizing configurations the conventional physically informed energy density $W(\BF)$ can be replaced by a relaxed one $QW(\BF)=\inf_{\BGf\in C_{0}^{\infty}(D;\bb{R}^{n})} |D|^{-1}\int_{D}W(\BF+\Grad\BGf)d\Bx $ which is known as quasiconvexification of $W(\BF)$ \cite{daco82}.
-To construct the function $QW(\BF)$ one must know the energy minimizing phase microstructures.
+To set the stage, we recall that in nonlinear elasticity the energy functional can be written in the form $ E[\By]=\int_{\GO}W( \Grad\By)d\Bx, $ where $W(\BF)$ is the energy density function describing the elastic properties of the material.
+For the energy minimizing configurations the physically informed energy density $W(\BF)$ is replaced by its quasiconvexification $QW(\BF)$ \cite{daco82}.
+The latter can be given by an implicit formula which becomes explicit only if one knows the energy minimizing microstructures.
 In the case of liquids the geometry of such microstructures is irrelevant and the construction of $QW(\BF)$ reduces to convexification.
-In solids the task of finding the equilibrium microstructures in a generic case is hardly tractable \cite{ball02,ball10}.
+In the case of solids, the task of finding the equilibrium microstructures in a generic setting is daunting.